pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

-Our final section will introduce another important aspect of object-oriented programming. **Inheritance** is the ability for one class to be related to another class  n much the same way that people can be related to one another.
+Our final section will introduce another important aspect of object-oriented programming. **Inheritance** is the ability for one class to be related to another class in much the same way that people can be related to one another.
 Children inherit characteristics from their parents.
-Similarly, C++ child classes can inherit characteristic data and behavior from a parent class.
+Similarly, C++ child classes can inherit characteristic data and/or behaviors from a parent class.
 These classes are often referred to as **subclasses** and **base classes**.

 :ref:`Figure 8 <fig_inherit1>` shows the built-in C++ collections and their relationships to one another.
 We call a relationship structure such as this an **inheritance hierarchy**.
-For example, the list is a child of the sequential collection.
-In this case, we call the list the child and the sequence the parent (or subclass list and superclass sequence).
-This is often referred to as an ``IS-A Relationship`` (the list **IS-A** sequential collection).
-This implies that lists inherit important characteristics from sequences, namely the ordering of the underlying data and operations such as concatenation, repetition, and indexing.
+For example, the string is a child of the sequential collection.
+In this case, we call the string the child and the sequence the parent (or subclass string and superclass sequence).
+This is often referred to as an ``IS-A Relationship`` (the string **IS-A** sequential collection).
+This implies that strings inherit important characteristics from sequences, namely the ordering of the underlying data and operations such as concatenation, repetition, and indexing.